220307-UTA-NET/ProjectOne/README.md

-# project 1: store web application
+ project 1: store web application
-Arlington .NET / Richard Hawkins

-## functionality
+functionality
 * interactive console application with a REST HTTP API backend
 * input validation (in the console app and also in the server)
 * exception handling, including foreseen SQL and HTTP errors